swlaschin/fsharpforfunandprofit.com/_posts/2012-05-08-defining-functions.md

 In other words, when designing a function, ask yourself "could I provide this parameter in isolation?"
 If the answer is no, the parameters should be grouped.

-Let’s look at some examples:
+Let's look at some examples:

 {% highlight fsharp %}
 // Pass in two numbers for addition.